-LOCATION:

-32 Eleanor Lee Lane (Lot1), Tax Map Parcel 3-34-13-1298.00, Canal Corkran, Rehoboth Beach, Sussex County, Delaware (Lat 38.71648/Long.-75.09268).
+LOCATION: 46 Eleanor Lee Lane East (Lot 8), Tax Map Parcel 3-34-13.00-1305.00, Canal Corkran, Rehoboth Beach, Sussex County, Delaware (Lat.38.71848/Long.-75.09198).

-ACTIVITY: The applicants, Jason Copen and Christopher Kirby, have applied for a Department of the Army permit to construct access steps, a 10' x 4' pier and a 6' x 45' fixed dock with a boat lift in the Lewes and Rehoboth Canal at 32 Eleanor Lee Lane (Lot1), Tax Map Parcel 3-34-13-1298.00, Canal Corkran, Rehoboth Beach, Sussex County, Delaware.
+ACTIVITY: The applicant, Donald E. Reid, has requested a Department of the Army permit to install 50 square feet of rip rap bank stabilization material, and to construct access steps, a 6' x 4'pier, a 6' x 40' fixed dock with boat lift, PWC lift and double kayak rack, and a 6' x 15' floating kayak dock on the Lewes and Rehoboth Canal at 46 Eleanor Lee Lane East (Lot 8), Tax Map Parcel 3-34-13.00-1305.00, Canal Corkran, Rehoboth Beach, Sussex County, Delaware.
 The dimensions of the structures are indicated on the attached plans identified as E-1 through E-3.

-PURPOSE: The purpose of the project is to provide private recreational access to navigable waters for navigational purposes.
+PURPOSE: The purposes of the project are to stabilize an eroding canal-bank, and to provide private recreational access to navigable waters for navigational purposes.

 On April 10, 2008, the U.S. Army Corps of Engineers and the U.S. Environmental Protection Agency published a Final Rule on Compensatory Mitigation for the Losses of Aquatic Resources (33 CFR 325 and 332 and 40 CFR 230).
 The rule took effect on June 9, 2008.
 In accordance with 33 CFR Part 325.1(d)(7) of the rule, the applicant has stated that the proposed project has been designed to avoid and minimize adverse effects on the aquatic environment to the maximum extent practicable, and has further documented that compensatory mitigation is not necessary.
 The following aspects and features of the project demonstrate the applicant's efforts in this regard.
 The project cannot be avoided entirely because it is, by its nature, a waterdependent activity.
-The project is for the installation of structures only and has been designed not only to entirely avoid dredging and discharges of dredged or fill material into waters of the United States, but also has been designed to avoid impacts to wetlands and submerged aquatic vegetation.
+The project includes the stabilization of an eroding bank and the installation of structures along the shoreline of the canal, and has been designed not only to entirely avoid dredging in waters of the United States, but also to avoid impacts to wetlands and submerged aquatic vegetation.
 In addition, the structures have been designed to the minimum sizes necessary to support the vessel which is to be moored at the facility and are consistent with the sizes of other navigational structures within the L&R Canal.
 Because no wetlands or other special aquatic sites would be impacted by the project, the applicant is not proposing to conduct any compensatory mitigation for the work.